Photo by Depth of Feel Photography

 My horse has special needs – can you accommodate them?

 We pride ourselves on meeting the specific needs of each horse.
-We currently have residents with Navicular, Cushings, lymphangitis, laminitis, cancer, and a variety of other ailments.
+We currently have residents with Navicular, Cushings, lymphangitis, laminitis, insulin resistance, cancer, and a variety of other ailments.
 We have hard keepers and easy keepers.
 Each horse is fed, supplemented and cared for based on its individual needs.
 Please contact us to discuss your horse’s requirements.

 Can I visit/ride my horse?